freenas/freenas-docs/userguide/system.rst

 * **Keep:** indicates whether or not this boot environment can be pruned if an update does not have enough space to proceed.
-Click the entry's "Keep" button if that boot environment should not be automatically pruned.
+Click the entry's :guilabel:`Keep` button if that boot environment should not be automatically pruned.

 Highlight an entry to view its configuration buttons.
 The following configuration buttons are available: